home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 blackcapEncounter rates for blackcap

-Approximately 3 territories on H.H. plot.
+Approximately 3 territories on Hillside House plot.

 Later in the summer and early autumn blackcaps at Hillside House feed on elder berries, rowan berries, plums and sloes (on blackthorn).